casheh-UNL/ELENA/README.md

 conda create --name elena -c conda-forge python numpy scipy cosmoTransitions matplotlib ipykernel natpy la_forge
 ```

+## Documentation

+Detailed documentation about the ELENA and the related physics computations is available in the [companion paper](https://arxiv.org/abs/2510.00289).

 ## Quick Start
 From the `./examples` directory run